 a) inform the upper layers of the failure of the procedure; or

-NOTE 3: The upper layers can request implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] that can result in the emergency call being attempted to another IP-CAN.
+NOTE 3: The upper layers can request transfer of an established emergency PDU session or emergency bearer context to non-3GPP access (see 3GPP TS 24.302 [16] or the present specification) or implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] that can result in the emergency call being attempted or transferred to another IP-CAN.

 b) attempt to perform a PLMN selection in the shared network and, if an initial registration for emergency services was not already attempted with the selected PLMN and the REGISTRATION REQUEST message, for which the REGISTRATION REJECT message was received, is: